 note: adopted 1971; although Mohamed Sudqi AYYASH wrote the original lyrics, they were changed in 2002 following the transformation of Bahrain from an emirate to a kingdom

-Bangladesh name: "Amar Shonar Bangla" (My Golden Bengal)
+name: "Amar Shonar Bangla" (My Golden Bengal)

 lyrics/music: Rabindranath TAGORE